PratikBhandari22398/uniform-ai-detection/README .md

 The **Uniform AI Detection System** allows students or teachers to upload an image of a student.
 The system analyzes the image using an AI model and determines whether the student is wearing the correct uniform.

-This project demonstrates the integration of **AI + Full Stack Web Development** in a real-world academic use case.
+This project demonstrates the integration of **Artificial Intelligence + Full Stack Web Development** in a real-world academic use case.

 ---

 ## ✨ Features

 - 🧠 AI-based uniform detection
 - 👤 Role-based authentication (Student / Teacher)
-- 📤 Image upload & processing
+- 📤 Image upload and processing
-- 🎨 Clean and responsive UI (EJS)
+- 🎨 Clean and responsive UI using EJS
 - 🔐 Secure backend with MongoDB
 - 🧩 Modular MVC architecture

 ---

 ## 🛠️ Tech Stack

 ### 🌐 Frontend
 - HTML5
 - CSS3
 - EJS (Embedded JavaScript Templates)

 ### ⚙️ Backend
 - Node.js
 - Express.js
 - MongoDB
 - Mongoose

 ### 🤖 AI / ML
 - TensorFlow / TensorFlow.js
 - Custom-trained uniform detection model

-*(Model files are intentionally excluded from this repository)*
+> ⚠️ AI model files are intentionally excluded from this repository.

 ---